 Therefore it is critical to invest in the people in procurement that do have the right procurement leadership qualities.

-Just imagine how incredible the return on investment would be?
+How incredible the return on your investment will be?